-To understand the true spectacle of the Russian capital, one must begin at the Red Square.
-With the tomb of Vladmir Lenin on the one side and the onion-domed St. Basil’s Cathedral on the other, as well as the glass-domed historical department store GUM, this is a good place to learn about the history of Czarist, Soviet and post-Soviet Russia.
-From there it’s just a quick walk to the Kremlin, originally the location of the royal palace and now the seat of Russian government and official residence of the Russian President.
-The golden-capped churches and intricate palaces never cease to astonish and delight.
+We begin our journey at Red Square.
+With the Tomb of Vladmir Lenin on one side and the onion-domed St. Basil’s Cathedral on the other, as well as the glass-domed historical department store GUM, there’s no better place to learn about the history of Tsarist, Soviet, and post-Soviet Russia.
+From there it’s just a quick walk to the Kremlin, built as the royal palace, and now the seat of the Russian government and official residence of the Russian President.
+These golden-capped churches and intricate palaces never cease to astonish and delight.